Published: July 24, 2018

 - Each application must articulate why the public should not have access to the specified information.

-- Applications for removing information posted to the public register within the past ten (10) years will not be considered.
+- In most instances, applications for removing information posted to the public register within the past ten (10) years will not be considered.